tomarashwani200112/EV-Data-Visualisation-/README.md

 # Electric Vehicle Data Visualisation Project

-This repository showcases a data visualization project focused on Electric Vehicle (EV) registration data.
+This repository showcases a data visualisation project focused on Electric Vehicle (EV) registration data.
 The goal is to use visual storytelling to uncover trends, patterns, and insights in EV adoption across regions, manufacturers, and vehicle types.

 ---

 ## 🎯 Project Objective

-- Transform raw EV registration data into clear, insightful visualizations
+- Transform raw EV registration data into clear, insightful visualisations
 - Identify market leaders, geographic adoption hotspots, and EV type trends
 - Communicate data-driven stories using charts and graphs